johnApale/AiGroupChat/src/AiGroupChat.API/README.md

 3. **JWT in header** - Access tokens are passed via `Authorization: Bearer <token>` header.

 4. **Refresh tokens in body** - Refresh tokens are passed in request body, not cookies, for better cross-platform support.

+5. **Two-channel SignalR architecture** - Group channel for active chat viewers, personal channel for notifications.
+This allows efficient routing without subscribing users to all their groups at once.

+6. **In-memory connection tracking** - Simple `ConcurrentDictionary` for MVP.
+Can be upgraded to Redis for horizontal scaling.